Energy and Natural Resources, Disaster Preparedness

 Water and Environment

 Our region suffers from repeated cycles of drought.
 Climate change appears to be aggravating the severity of droughts leading to significant strains on water supply after repeated drought years.
 The health of our region relies upon continuous availability of water resources.
-For this reason we need to increase the water resources available to our region and continue to promote recycling and the efficient use of water.
+For this reason we need to increase the water resources available to our region and continue to promote recycling, efficiency, and the retention of water for future use.
 Protection of our natural resources, and adequate water supply, in Sonoma County is vital to numerous industries, including tourism, hospitality, recreation, and agriculture.
 The Chamber supports policies that help preserve these assets in partnership with the industries that rely on them and employ significant numbers of our community members.

 Clean Energy

 We support incentives for investment in renewable energy and energy efficiency that engage the private sector to work toward California’s goal of net zero emissions.
+Support investments to modernize electric grid infrastructure and expand renewable energy supplies and delivery capacity.
 This investment and private sector innovation will be critical to create the needed systems, products, innovations, and infrastructure to reach our clean energy goals.
 The sunset of solar incentives based on Net Energy Metering has created a significant chilling in the rate of solar adoption.
 Federal, state, and local governments should provide financial incentives to individuals and businesses to support the widespread adoption of solar energy.